 How do you make Eggnog Cookies?

-This recipe scales easily.
+This recipe for these tasty eggnog cookies scales easily.
 Just double the batch by doubling the ingredients.
 Same goes with cutting this recipe in half.
 Just use half of all the ingredients.

 Eggnog Cookies Ingredients:

-Like most sugar cookies, the major ingredients in eggnog cookies are flour, spices, baking powder, butter, eggs and sugar.
+Like most sugar cookies, the major ingredients in these cookies are flour, spices, baking powder, butter, eggs and sugar.
 These cookies replace milk with eggnog for that rich Christmasy flavor.

 Eggnog makes a DELICIOUS holiday sugar cookie.
 Our family can go through a batch in one night.
 We use a richly flavored eggnog from a local dairy.
 It makes a difference.
 See if you can find eggnog from a local dairy.
 It’s fun to support local farms.
 You might get lucky, as we have, and find unique and amazingly good eggnogs.

 Always use the best ingredients and stick to the recipe whenever you can for best results.
 But when you are out of something, here’s a few ideas on substitutions that can save you a trip to the store.

 - If you want a stiffer, denser cookie replace 1/2 of the flour with whole wheat white flour.
 The cookies will be rounder and thicker and may need a few more minutes of baking time.